-We support the emotional, mental and social development of young people with SEND by providing enhanced pastoral support arrangements for listening to their views and implementing measures to prevent bullying.
-We make provision for pupils' spiritual, moral, social and cultural development.
+The College supports the emotional, mental and social development of young people with SEND by providing enhanced pastoral support arrangements for listening to their views and implementing measures to prevent bullying.
+The College makes provision for pupils' spiritual, moral, social and cultural development.

-We have three members of staff trained in Youth Mental Health First Aid to support pupils experiencing episodes of poor mental health and promote good mental health across the SVC community.
-Interventions such as Lego Based Therapy, mentoring, Team Building (Social Skills) and Group Cognitive Behaviour Therapy support both SEND and other pupils develop self-help strategies, social skills and resilience.
+Three members of staff are trained in Youth Mental Health First Aid to support pupils experiencing episodes of poor mental health and to promote good mental health across the SVC community.

+Interventions such as Lego Based Therapy, mentoring, Team Building (Social Skills) and Zones of Regulation support both SEND and other pupils develop self-help strategies, social skills and resilience.